United Arab Republic: Origins

-When on 11 January 1958 al-Bizri led a Syrian delegation composed of military officers to Cairo, and personally encouraged Syrian-Egyptian unity, Nasser opted for a quick merger.
-Only Syrian advocates of unity, including Salah al-Din Bitar and Akram El-Hourani had prior knowledge of this delegation; Quwatli and Azem were notified a day later and considered it tantamount to a "military coup".
+On 11 January 1958, the Syrian Chief of Staff Afif al-Bizri headed a Syrian delegation composed of military officers which came uninvited and unannounced to Cairo.
+The delegation was received by Egyptian Chief of Staff Abdel Hakim Amer and petitioned for a Syrian-Egyptian union.
+Only Syrian advocates of unity, including Salah al-Din al-Bitar and Akram al-Hourani had prior knowledge of this delegation; Quwatli and Azm were notified a day later and considered it tantamount to a "military coup".

 Nasser's final terms for the union were decisive and non-negotiable: "a plebiscite, the dissolution of parties, and the withdrawal of the army from politics".
 While the plebiscite seemed reasonable to most Syrian elites, the latter two conditions were extremely worrisome.
 They believed it would destroy political life in Syria.
 Despite these concerns, the Syrian officials knew it was too late to turn back.
-The members of the elite in Syria viewed the merger with Egypt as the lesser of two evils.
+Caught between Western and Soviet pressures, the members of the elite in Syria viewed the merger with Egypt as the least bad option to insulate from either side.
 They believed that Nasser's terms were unfair, but given the intense pressure that their government was undergoing, they believed that they had no other choice.

-A plebiscite was held on February 21, 1958, with Egyptians and Syrians voting in favor of the merger.
-The result were announced on February 22 and Nasser was declared the new president of the United Arab Republic.
+A plebiscite was held on 21 February 1958, with Egyptians and Syrians voting in favor of the merger.
+The result was announced on 22 February and Nasser was declared the new president of the United Arab Republic.

-Egyptian and Syrian leaders signed the protocols, although Azem did so reluctantly.
-Nasser became the republic's president and very soon carried out a crackdown against the Syrian Communists and opponents of the union which included dismissing Bizri and Azem from their posts.
+Egyptian and Syrian leaders signed the protocols, although Azm did so reluctantly.
+Nasser became the republic's president and very soon carried out a crackdown against the Syrian Communists and opponents of the union.
+This included dismissing Bizri and Azm from their posts.